maddisondesigns/ephemeris/readme.txt

 == Changelog ==

+= 1.4.3 =
+- Update Video Embed styles for the Block Editor (Gutenberg) to allow for different aspect ratios

 = 1.4.2 =
 - Update Blockquote and Pull Quote styles for the Block Editor (Gutenberg) to make them more consistent between the editor and the front-end